1. You’re waiting for them to ‘do the right thing.

 7. You’d sometimes rather stay and complain than accept the situation and work with what you have or opt out.

 This leads to resentment and frustration-inducing situations where you feel stuck.
 If you can’t accept someone for who they are, you don’t respect them.
-And if you can’t have a loving relationship based on who they are, you won’t respect you and your needs.
+And if you can’t have a loving relationship based on who they are, you won’t respect yourself and your needs.
 Without respect, there is no love, care, or trust.

 8. You’d rather try in a limited or even non-existent relationship than try in a real relationship.